-Export volume increased in the second quarter of 2011 compared to the same period in 2010, primarily due to strong growth in key markets in Europe and the Americas.
+Export volume increased in the third quarter of 2011 compared to the same period in 2010, primarily due to strong growth in key markets in Europe and the Americas.
 Our transborder products experienced strong growth, particularly in key countries within Europe.
-Our premium Worldwide Express and Worldwide Expedited products experienced solid volume growth as well, particularly in the Asia-to-Europe, Europe-to-Americas and Europe-to-Asia export trade lanes.
-Export volume from China continued to show strong growth, increasing 8% in the second quarter of 2011 compared to the same period in 2010.
+Our premium Worldwide Express and Worldwide Expedited products experienced volume growth as well, particularly in the Asia-to-Europe, Europe-to-Americas and Europe-to-Asia export trade lanes.
+Additionally, intra-Asia export volume experienced solid growth during the third quarter of 2011 compared with the prior year quarter, and has been impacted by the continued solid economic growth in Asia overall.
+We experienced export volume declines in the Asia-to-U.S. trade lane in the third quarter of 2011, due largely to economic weakness in the U.S.

-UNITED PARCEL SERVICE, INC. AND SUBSIDIARIES MENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND
+UNITED PARCEL SERVICE, INC. AND SUBSIDIARIES MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS